bridge-core/bridge-core.github.io/content/docs/plugin-docs/auto-completions/index.md

 # Auto-Completions

 bridge.'s auto-completions are fully data-driven with JSON files.
-The internal files are located inside the `static/auto_completions` folder.
+The internal files are located inside the [`packages/auto_completions`](https://github.com/bridge-core/data/tree/master/packages/auto_completions) folder.
 As always, it can be of great help to browse through the files to understand how the format works.
 This JSON format is also in use for text auto-completions but data is interpreted differently.

-## Basics

-In order for newly added files to get loaded, they must be added to the `static/auto_completions/files.json` file.

 ## Folder Structure